Build out your workbench step by step…

-In this series of blogs for beginner jewellers, we’ve been helping you piece together the tools you need to be fully equipped to become a professional.
-From basic workbench essentials to filing tools and polishing techniques.
-We hope you find this latest instalment useful – it’s all about how to cut metal sheets for jewellery making and metal cutting tips for using a jeweller’s saw frame to get the best results.
+In this series of blogs for beginner jewellers, we’ve been helping you piece together the tools you need to be fully equipped to become a professional, from basic workbench essentials to filing tools and polishing techniques.
+We hope you find this latest instalment useful – it’s all about how to cut sheet metal for jewellery making, tools for cutting sheet metal and tips for using a jeweller’s saw frame to get the best results.

 Cutting sheet metal: The basics